oluwatosin-boop/Student_management/README.md

 # Student_management
-A simplenpython codethat allows users to:
+A simple python code that allows users to:
 Add students
 View all students
 Delete students